The biophilia hypothesis

 - Urban environments with higher levels of biophilic interaction induce lower levels of stress and anger in the inhabitants.

-- The relationship that the architecture establishes with nature is essential to the learning environment, sometimes even letting nature have ‘the upper hand’.
+- The relationship that architecture establishes with nature is essential to the learning environment, sometimes even letting nature have ‘the upper hand’.
 Wood, an element used throughout is a pre-eminent presence.

 - Nature-driven design is simple; just let nature and its elements in…..Furthermore, using materials like wood, copper, and glass to reference nature brought in elements of nature to calm the space down.
 Additionally, a plant curtain wall helps to keep the space green and breathes freshness in the space.